apache/seatunnel/docs/en/flink/deployment.md

 -m yarn-cluster \
 --config config-path

-# -ynm seatunnel 指定在yarn webUI显示的名称为seatunnel,还可以指定更多的参数，使用 flink run -h查看
+# -ynm seatunnel specifies the name displayed in the yarn webUI as seatunnel, you can also specify more parameters, use flink run -h to view
 bin/start-seatunnel-flink.sh \
 -m yarn-cluster \
 -ynm seatunnel \